flipz357/flipz357.github.io/_posts/2024-10-17-evaluation-pitfalls-metric-overview-tips.md

 ## Six Funny Evaluation Quirks

+To keep the overview reasonably brief, detailed references and code examples for each point will come at the [bottom of this post](#detailed-references).

 ### Doppelganger metrics:

 1) *Doppelganger metrics by name*: Folks have been using two metrics called “macro F1” for multi-class evaluation.
 They can differ up to 50 points!